John J. Myers: Fugee case

-In 2001, Michael Fugee, an archdiocese priest at St. Elizabeth's Parish in Wyckoff, New Jersey, was accused of molesting a 14 year-old boy on multiple occasions in the 1990's.
+In 2001, Michael Fugee, an archdiocese priest at St. Elizabeth's Parish in Wyckoff, New Jersey, was accused of molesting a 14-year-old boy on multiple occasions in the 1990s.
 Fugee confessed to police in 2001 to fondling a teenage boy, but later recanted it, saying he had been pressured by investigators.
 He was charged, tried and convicted in 2003 of criminal sexual contact.
 However, Fugee's conviction was overturned in 2006 by an appellate court.
 To avoid a retrial, Fugee signed an agreement with the Bergen County, New Jersey, Prosecutor's Office in 2007.
 He agreed to a lifetime ban working in contact with children.
 The archdiocese co-signed the agreement, promising it would supervise Fugee.

 In September 2009, the archdiocese assigned Fugee as chaplain at Saint Michael's Medical Center in Newark.
 However, after learning about Fugee's record, Saint Michael's demanded that the archdiocese remove him.
 The archdiocese later admitted that they never informed the hospital, only the head of the archdiocese chaplain's office.
 In 2013, Fugee was discovered working in youth ministry at St. Mary's Parish in Colts Neck, New Jersey, a parish in the Diocese of Trenton.
 Myers said he was unaware of Fugee's youth work and immediately suspended him.
 There were calls for Myers to resign, including from members of the New Jersey State Legislature, because of his handling of the Fugee case.
 In early 2014, the Bergen County prosecutors agreed to not press new charges against Fugee if the church laicized him.
 In May 2014, the Holy See removed Fugee from the priesthood.

-Honors

-On December 10, 2010, Myers received the honor of knight grand cross of the Order of Saints Maurice and Lazarus by Prince Victor Emmanuel in recognition of his "exemplary leadership" as head of his archdiocese and as an "important church and religious leader in America".